kvendrik/Browserkit.js/readme.md

 Finds a element inside the element specified in `B()`.

 **selector** *(string)* <br>
 A CSS selector.
-The selector works the fastest when only specifing a class or tag name.
+The selector works the fastest when only specifing a class or tag name and not both.

 ```
 B('.area').find('article');